unfoldingWord/uw-content-validation/src/demos/all-book-packages-check/README.md

 ## Door43 All Book Packages Check - Readme

-The code below requests some info and then checks the requested Bible books—NT or OT or ALL across several repos.
+The code below requests some info and then downloads and checks the requested Bible books—NT or OT or ALL across several repos.
 OBS (Open Bible Stories) can also be added.
 This is convenient to see all these check results collected into one place.

 `All Book Packages Check` calls `checkBookPackages()` which then calls `checkBookPackage()` for each given book identifier, which in turn calls `checkFileContents()` for the book file in each repo (or calls `checkRepo()` for **OBS**).